 Both metering and autofocus are the most subjective of our camera settings.
 They are also rather confusing.
 They are different, yet they work together.
 Metering assesses a certain area of your view, and sets the exposure parameters.
 Autofocus assesses a certain area of your view, and sets the in-focus parameters.

 As it turns out, these two settings are highly subjective, and you find yourself preferring one or another of each method because they serve you best in the type of photography that you do.
 I myself use center-weight metering, in part because I don’t like the results I get with other methods.
 And yet, I do use other methods.
 When I am photographing a beach, I tend to use matrix metering, because it meters off the entire scene.
 For flowers, I use center-weight metering.
 I use center-weight to shoot birds and bugs as well.
-Its disadvantage is that it meters on the whole frame but puts its emphasis on the center of the frame.
 I have tried all the other methods but seldom use them.
 I like highlight metering, for example, and yet I don’t, as it changes the balance of darks and lights, and sometimes that makes a photo better and sometimes it makes the photo not look right to me.
 You see how subjective metering is.

 Autofocus comes in two wider categories.
 You have single-servo autofocus and continuous-servo autofocus.
 One takes its time to focus because the camera knows that you are shooting a single picture at a time.
 The other stays in a continuing focus mode because the camera knows that you are shooting multiple photos in succession and won’t have time to refocus for every picture.